Things I say often: I don't care about efficiency

 Why?

-All changes starts with questioning the current status, or at least by longing to a better other context (“Why can’t we be like XXX?”).
+All changes start with questioning the current status, or at least by longing for a better context (“Why can’t we be like XXX?”).

 Read More